-- 7.4.1 The SUT cannot be reconfigured, changed, or re-tuned by the Test Sponsor during or between any of the tests described in Clause 7.3.1. - 7.4.2 Any manual tunings to the SUT must be performed before the beginning of the benchmark execution described in Clause 7.1.2, and must be fully disclosed. - 7.4.3 Automated changes and tuning performed on the SUT between any of the tests are allowed. - 7.4.4 Any changes to default tunings or parameters of the applications, Operating Systems, or hardware of the SUT must be disclosed. - 7.4.5 Any changes deemed with the characteristics of Benchmark Special in Clause 0.3 are not allowed.
+- 7.4.1 The SUT cannot be reconfigured, changed, or re-tuned by the Test Sponsor during or between any of the tests described in Clause 7.3.1, the Benchmark Run. - 7.4.2 Any manual tunings or additional scripts and steps that need to be performed to the SUT must be performed before the beginning of the TPCxAI_Validation.sh script execution described in Clause 7.1.2, and must be fully disclosed.
+Clause (9.6.7) - 7.4.3 Changes and tuning performed on the SUT between any of the tests are allowed as defined in Appendix C. - 7.4.4 Any changes to default tunings or parameters of the applications, Operating Systems, or hardware of the SUT must be disclosed. - 7.4.5 Any changes deemed with the characteristics of Benchmark Special in Clause 0.3 are not allowed.